 A. Not at this time.
 However, our LED lighting will eventually tie to the company's smart meter network.
-Once this is complete around 2022, we will have the ability to review lights on a case-by-case basis and dim certain area and street lights.
+Once this is complete at the end of 2023, we will have the ability to review lights on a case-by-case basis and dim certain area and street lights.

 A. Yes, crews will inspect the pole and enter a ticket if any repairs or upgrades are required.

 A. We suggest that you talk with your neighbor to express your concerns and ask him/her to contact Tampa Electric at the number listed below to discuss options.
 We may be able to reposition the light.
 If that's not possible, we may be able to add a shield at an additional cost to the customer leasing the light.
 If you're not able to speak with your neighbor, please call the number listed above and we will reach out to the customer who is leasing the light(s) and try to work out a solution.

 A. The lamps and fixtures installed today have become obsolete as a result of market and governmental regulatory conditions, making it difficult to locate replacement parts.
 That's why Tampa Electric must upgrade all lighting.
 You are not required to get the upgrade.
 However, once your existing light goes out, it must be upgraded to an LED or we can remove the lighting fee from your bill.